ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 ##### Bash on Windows
 One of the newest features to Windows 10 users is an Ubuntu Bash environment that works great and is easy to setup and use.
 Here is a nice [step by step guide](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for setting up the utility.

 We recommend using the newest version of Ubunut Bash 16.04, which is able to run the `install-ubuntu.sh` script without complications.
 The link [here](https://www.howtogeek.com/278152/how-to-update-the-windows-bash-shell/) can help you check which version of Ubuntu Bash you are running, and also help you upgrade if you need to.
+Once you have installed bash nagivgate to the project repository directory and run the script: `install-ubuntu.sh`

 ##### Docker
 If you don't want to use Bash on Windows, or you don't have Windows 10, then you can use a virtual machine to run a Docker image that already contains all the project dependencies.